 With an alluring interior designed by Sans Arc, who are responsible for a number of our favourite venues, including Pink Moon, Acacia, Malt & Juniper, Anchovy Bandit, and Whistle & Flute (just to name a few), Part Time Lover joins an already excellent portfolio.

 Tucked away in Pilgrim Lane, the brand new destination is hard to miss with their wide windows and intriguing fit out.

 Dress for the weather when you visit.
 The windows that are flung wide open bring in beam of natural light that illuminate the clean wooden features, but they also bring in the outdoor temperature.

 The passive design principles utilised in the fit out create a sense of openness, particularly with the calming colour palette.

-Under the shadow of the Pilgrim Uniting Church, Part Time Lover is also protected from the elements and deep within the business lunch area.
-Leaving a gorgeous space that’s ideal for long visits, hidden from the Pirie Street traffic.
+Under the shadow of the Pilgrim Uniting Church, Part Time Lover is also protected from the elements and deep within the business lunch area, leaving a gorgeous space that’s ideal for long visits.

 The menu, curated by head chef Stewart Wesson, offers breakfast, brunch and lunch.
 The latter which is divided into three parts; vegetarian, fish and meat.

 Plants take the forefront perfectly displayed with the turmeric roasted cauliflower, alongside whipped tahini and a sweet and sour currant salad is a great display of how dynamic plant based dishes can be.